The roadmap and the deliverables. Exam-ready from day one.

 Regulatory landscape, governance frameworks, risk assessment, vendor management, board oversight, audit programs, and incident response — end to end.

-The Handbook is structured around real regulatory expectations — so your program is exam-ready from day one, anticipating the questions examiners ask today.
+The Handbook is structured around the standards and guidance that apply today — so your program is exam-ready from day one.

 A step-by-step roadmap that takes any institution from zero to a foundational AI governance program in one quarter.
-No prior framework required.
+No prior program required.